Monthly Archives: September 2009

 From the back row comes a distinct, unsolicited comment: “Just like Obama.”

-I let it slide, chosing not even to acknowledge it, which I think was the right decision.
+I let it slide, choosing not even to acknowledge it, which I think was the right decision.
 Still, that panic returned.
 “If I let it stand, will I look like I agree and that my class has a political bias?
 If I mention it’s inappropriateness, even if I say that the real problem was not the content but the method of delivery, will I look like an Obama defender?”

 And then I thought, “I’m worried about appearing to defend the President of the United States?”